Charlie Bracken

-Charlie Bracken (born 9 December 2003) is an English rugby union footballer who played at scrum-half for Saracens RFC and England national under-20 rugby union team.
+Charlie Bracken (born 9 December 2003) is an English professional rugby union footballer who plays at scrum-half for Saracens and has played for the England under-20 team.
 He is the son of former England scrum-half Kyran Bracken.

 Career

+Club

 Bracken chose Barnet Rugby Club as his first club.
-He joined Saracens RFC aged fourteen, and progressed through the age groups and made his senior debut in the Premiership Cup against Wasps RFC in March 2022.
+He joined Saracens aged fourteen, and progressed through the age groups and made his senior debut in the Premiership Rugby Cup against Wasps RFC in March 2022.
+Bracken progresses to the senior academy at Saracens, occasionally playing first team games.
+He started a Premiership Rugby Cup alongside his brother Jack against Leicester Tigers in September 2025, the first time they had started a professional match together.

-International career
+International

-In February 2022 he was called up to a England under-18 training camp held in Bisham Abbey.
-In the summer of 2022 he made four appearances for the England U20 team.
-In January 2023 he was named in the England U20 squad for the Under-20 Six Nations Championship.
-Footage of Bracken giving away his shirt to a young fan at the conclusion of the clash between England and Scotland was reported as going viral.
+In February 2022, Bracken was called up to a England under-18 training camp held in Bisham Abbey.
+The following month saw him score a try against Wales under-18 at Taunton.

+In the summer of 2022, Bracken made four appearances for the England U20 team.
+He was included in the squad for the 2023 Six Nations Under 20s Championship and footage of Bracken giving away his shirt to a young fan at the conclusion of the opening round clash between England and Scotland was reported as going viral.
+Later that year, he was a member of the side that finished fourth at the 2023 World Rugby U20 Championship and scored his only try of the tournament in a pool stage draw with Australia.

+In June 2025, Bracken was called up to a training camp for the senior England squad by Steve Borthwick.